vorSherer/code-301-prework/assignments/portfolio_prep.md

 1. A 2 or 3 word catchy title.
 Avoid cliches like "programming ninja" or "coding rockstar".
 1. A personal headline, like you have atop your LinkedIn page.
 What do you want your career to be about?
 1. Your professional pitch: You've done a recording, so just write down here how it goes.
 1. What excites you the most about tech?
-Write 1-2 sentances.
+Write 1-2 sentences.

 ## Gather your assets